elliottkember/mobx/docs/refguide/autorun.md

 # Autorun

 `mobx.autorun` can be used to create a function that runs whenever any of its dependencies change.
-It's useful for bridging from reactive to imperative code - for example, logging, persistence or code that updates a UI.
+It's useful for bridging from reactive to imperative code - for example, logging, persistence or code that updates the UI.

 An `autorun` function always runs and cannot be observed - by contrast, `computed` functions only run when they have observers.